(one synonym is Machaeritis oxyptila Turner, 1944)

 The adult moth has white forewings with dark brown speckles and several bold dark brown markings.
 The hindwings are pale brown fading to white at the bases.
+The upturned labial palps have black tips.
 The wingspan is about 1.5 cms.

 The species has been found in Australia in:

 Further reading :

 Ian F.B.
 Common,